 the design of WA5AGO and work by WA5LUA (now W5LUA).
 My

-contribition was to realise that the ATF54143 would make a far
+contribition was to realise that the ATF54143 would make a better,

 The original VLNA was meant for 23cm only.
 The noise matching was optimised for 1296MHz operation.
-It wasn't long before I discovered that the design could be stretched to 2320MHz and later to 3400MHz and 432MHz.
-All from one PCB design.
+It wasn't long before I discovered that the design could be stretched to 2320MHz and later to 3400MHz and down to 432MHz.
+All from one PCB design!